 Always check for missing indexes.

-Whenever performance is bad and whenever queries feel somewhat small, contact our support team and we will check your system to figure out if indexing has been done properly.
+Whether the performance is bad or queries feel somewhat small, our consulting team is here to help will check your system to figure out if indexing can be improved.